 A720 Sheriffhall Roundabout

-The Borders Railway passes beneath the A720 Edinburgh City bypass via a tunnel approximately 300m east of the Sheriffhall Roundabout.
+The Borders Railway is also very close, passing beneath the City Bypass via a tunnel 300m east of the Sherriffhall Roundabout.

 DMRB Stage 1 Assessment

-Consulting Engineers, AECOM (previously URS) were appointed in June 2013 to undertake the Stage 1 Assessment.
-The principal aim was to identify a range of grade separation improvement options.
-The study examined traffic flows in the area, as well as considering how a new grade separated junction would interact with the adjacent A720 junctions, including the Millerhill Interchange at the northern end of the A68 Dalkeith Bypass.
+The principal aim of Stage 1 was to identify a range of grade separation improvement options.
+The study examined traffic flows and considered how a new grade separated junction would interact with the adjacent A720 junctions.

-Eight junction options were reviewed in accordance with DMRB Stage 1 Assessment processes, namely:
+Eight junction options were reviewed in accordance with the Stage 1 Assessment processes, namely:

 - Option 1 – Dumbbell Grade Separation at Sheriffhall